Copyright © 2010 Lisa Moser

 I love snowmen.
 I think they are charming, and funny, and an absolute ball to make.
 I enjoy them when they have some personality, when their smiles are lopsided, or their scarves keep blowing off.
 I’ve made snowmen since I was little girl, and even now I can’t wait for a good packing snow so I can go out with my family and roll up some snowmen.
 When fresh snow blankets the ground like a quilt, and ice crystals dangle from the trees, it’s a perfect day to write about snowmen.

 But stories are funny things.
-Many times the story I begin with looks nothing like the story I end up with.
+Many times the story I begin looks completely different at the end.
 Ideas change.
 Plots change.
 Even characters change.
 Many writers call this phase of writing, revision.
-I think it should be called re-envision because sometimes it calls for seeing a story in a whole new way.
+I think, it should be called re-envision because sometimes it calls for seeing a story in a whole new way.
 Perfect Soup is a re-envisioned story.

 When I first sat down to work on this story, I was thinking about writing it as a very early beginning reader.
 The first version of the story was about a chipmunk and a snowman who were friends.
 One day the snowman catches a terrible cold.
 (Well, really, he spends all of his time out in the freezing weather; he’s bound to catch a cold.)
 The snowman begins to sneeze, “AHHH-CHOOO!”
 His hat flies off.
 His mittens fly off.
 His nose flies off.
 And then the chipmunk finds everything and puts them back on Snowman.